MPhuongLe/blog.hocnoi/_posts/2030-01-01-Diary-Project.md

 - I said I wanted to break up because our incompatibility in love needs was serious and unsolvable.
 I expressed myself, avoiding looking at Tân, afraid that I wouldn't stay calm if I did so.

-- After that, I gave Tân the turn.
+- After that, I gave Tân his turn.
 That was also when I stopped avoiding his eyes.

 - After a long talk, Tân agreed with me that we would break up.
 Not entirely because of my reasons, but also because of my wish to do so.
-I asked Tân whether Tân thought we should break up.
-Tân said Tân didn't want to break up with me.
+I asked Tân whether he thought we should break up.
+Tân said he didn't want to break up with me.
 I asked again, "But do you think we should break up?".
 Tân pondered for a while, then replied that maybe we should.

 - In the second part, Tân was the one talking and I was the listener.
-Sometimes Tân cried, but Tân also became much calmer.
+Sometimes Tân cried, but he also became much calmer.

 - Tân asked what I would do after breaking up.
 I said it would be the same as now, and I wasn't breaking up with Tân to do something else.
 And I would have time to take care of myself.
 My life would return to the things that really needed my care.
 For a long time, I had taken my care away from what needed it and given it to where it wasn't needed.
 It was kind of stupid.
 It was such a pity to realize this that I cried.

 - I also confessed that I had started to become over-controlling in this relationship.
 It exhausted both of us, and I hated it.
-I felt that Tân was comforted by this confession, because Tân then asked me about it in a calmer way.
-Maybe Tân finally felt some relief from the guilt that I had always seemed to put on Tân.
+I felt that Tân was comforted by this confession, because he then asked me about it in a calmer way.
+Maybe Tân finally felt some relief from the guilt that I had always seemed to put on him.

-- I told Tân that I wanted Tân to know I did not blame Tân.
+- I told Tân that I wanted Tân to know I did not blame him.
 It was just incompatibility.

 - Tân asked whether we would meet after breaking up.
 I said I had no problem with that - we could still have the English meetings with Hoàng like before - but I thought Tân needed time to accept that this relationship had ended.

 - Tân asked whether we could get back together.
-I said yes and no. I would think of Tân as a classmate, like Hoàng, Khang, or Quân.
+I said yes and no. I would think of him as a classmate, like Hoàng, Khang, or Quân.
 We could, in theory, start another romantic relationship the way any normal love begins.
 But we would not "get back together", because this relationship had already ended.

 - Tân asked how I was feeling after breaking up, whether I felt relieved.
 I said no, I didn't feel that, but I believed this was the right decision and that things would be better once we stopped.

 - Tân asked whether his mother scaring me was a reason.
 I said no. In fact, I finally realized that I wasn't scared of his mother, but I disliked her.
 But it was still not a reason.

-- I kept staring at Tân, and Tân felt uncomfortable and curious.
-Tân kept asking me why.
+- I kept staring at Tân, and he felt uncomfortable and curious.
+He kept asking me why.
 I wondered if Tân wanted to hear something warm and loving.
 But I couldn't say that.
 I avoided giving Tân hope, because I really meant to end this relationship.
 Maybe the reason is, this might be the last time I could do this: looking at Tân without embarassment - the right of being his partner, his love.

-I asked Tân if Tân wanted to stay longer at the café.
-Tân said yes, so I sat there by Tân.
-When I stopped staring at Tân, Tân became normal again, distracted by the surroundings.
+I asked Tân if he wanted to stay longer at the café.
+Tân said yes, so I sat there by him.
+When I stopped staring at him, he became normal again, distracted by the surroundings.
 I suggested we go home.
 We left the café.
-Tân rode me to the Metro station, and we said goodbye.
+He rode me to the Metro station, and we said goodbye.
 I walked ahead without looking back.
 It was 10:15PM, and the Metro ran until 11PM on weekends.

 ### 2025-09-11
 An interesting post on Design Thinking: Describe the problem by VERB